Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation

 The different BSE@$GW$ variants generally capture the qualitative trends in the excited-state geometrical parameters, with BSE@$GW$, based on full RPA screening, yields geometries in qualitative agreement with reference wavefunction-based methods [CC3/CCSDR(3)].
 Notably, the $GW$-based variants with TDA screening fail to reproduce the out-of-plane angles in the excited-state geometry of formaldehyde and acetaldehyde.
 The reason behind this will be investigated in a more thorough future investigation of the BSE@$GW$ excited-state properties.

 In contrast to the geometrical changes, BSE@$GW$ transition energies (absorption, fluorescence, adiabatic), starting from a HF mean-field reference, tend to overestimate the CC3 reference excitation energies.
 The discrepancy is reduced when using a BHLYP mean-field reference for computing the vertical transition energies, resulting in MAEs of $0.35/0.33$ eV for the absorption and fluorescence transition energies and \SI{0.30}{\eV} for the adiabatic transition energies.
 Due to the limited number of systems studied, no definitive conclusions can yet be drawn regarding the overall performance of BSE@$GW$ for excited-state properties.
+In this regard, an extension of the present formalism to self-consistent $GW$ schemes, e.g., eigenvalue self-consistent $GW$, is possible and planned in the future.

-To this end, we aim to reduce the computational cost associated with the BSE@$GW$ calculations [currently $\order{N^6}$ or $\order{N^7}$] by employing efficient screening techniques for the quasiparticle contributions within the BSE, as well as density-fitting methods. \cite{ren2012resolution,krause2017implementation,duchemin2019separable,duchemin2021cubic,liu2020all,zhou2024all} These improvements are expected to bring the computational scaling closer to that of TDDFT analytic gradients and will allow us to assess the accuracy of BSE@$GW$ across a wider range of molecular systems.
+To this end, we aim to reduce the computational cost associated with the BSE@$GW$ calculations [currently $\mathcal{O}(N^6)$ or $\mathcal{O}(N^7)$] by employing efficient screening techniques for the quasiparticle contributions within the BSE, as well as density-fitting, separable resolution of the identity methods and the auxiliary boson expansion. \cite{ren2012resolution,krause2017implementation,duchemin2019separable,duchemin2021cubic,liu2020all,zhou2024all,tolle2024ab} These improvements are expected to bring the computational scaling closer to that of TDDFT analytic gradients and will allow us to assess the accuracy of BSE@$GW$ across a wider range of molecular systems.
 In this context, the manifestation of discontinuities of $GW$ quasiparticle energies on excited-state properties will be investigated. \cite{veril2018unphysical,loos2020pros,monino2022unphysical} Furthermore, the possibility of determining analytic properties for double excitations within the dynamical BSE will be explored.

 The extension to second-order derivatives for determining vibrational harmonic frequencies that are directly experimentally accessible is also of interest.
 Lastly, this work paves the way toward the derivation and implementation of non-adiabatic couplings within the BSE framework, which would allow for the investigation of non-adiabatic effects in molecular dynamics simulations based on the Bethe--Salpeter equation formalism.